MazrimT/pi_stream/README.md

 # Setup

-Remove the -tempalate from the .flaskenv-template file and fill in your settings.
+Remove the -template from the .flaskenv-template file and fill in your settings.
 The username and password is for the flask admin page and the secret key can be generated however you want, or run the create_secret.py

 Add the following to crontab so the Flask server starts every on reboot